 - 1 punnet cherry tomatoes

 - 3 zucchini, peeled into ribbons

 - Pinch salt and pepper

-Whilst the tuna is resting arrange the roasted tomatoes over the top of the zucchini ribbons.
+- Whilst the tuna steak is resting, arrange the roasted tomatoes over the top of the zucchini ribbons.

-Sprinkle sesame seeds and finely chopped spring onions over the top and an extra few spoons of the chilli lime dressing.
+- Sprinkle sesame seeds and finely chopped spring onions over the top and ad a few extra spoons of the chilli lime dressing.

 Peel some extra zucchinis, submerge the ribbons in a large bowl of water and store in the fridge, this keeps them fresh, crunchy, and ready for when you’re looking for a lighter alternative to pasta.